 Next Conference: Track 5e

-Please click here for more information on track 5e at the Budapest 2020 Conference, 'Sustainability in Transforming Society'
+Please click here for more information on track 5e at the ISDRS 2021 Conference, 'Accelerating the progress towards the 2030 SDGs in times of crisis'

 Driven by a growing awareness of the dangers of the climate crisis and of the consequences of the increasing pollution, consumers should become one of the main forces of change in the direction of a new sustainability era.